bostrom/ruuvi-on-aws/README.md

 - `git clone https://github.com/Scrin/RuuviCollector.git`
 - `cd RuuviCollector`
 - `mvn clean package`
-- update `ruuvi-collector.properties` and `ruuvi-names.properties` (see files below, modify to match your needs)
+- Edit `ruuvi-collector.properties` and `ruuvi-names.properties`, modify to match your needs
 - `java -jar target/ruuvi-collector-0.2.jar`

 Hint: Run it in `screen` to keep it running when you log out.